 The lymphocyte depleted type of classical Hodgkin lymphoma is very rare.
 The lymph nodes may contain a lot of fibrous tissue with very few Reed-Sternberg cells.
 Or they may contain a lot of a type of lymphocyte called the reticular lymphocyte, and many Reed-Sternberg cells.

-Only about 10 in 100 cases (10%) of Hodgkin lymphoma are the nodular lymphocyte predominant type.
+Nodular lymphocyte predominat Hodgkin lymphoma is not very common – around 5 in 100 cases (around 5%) of Hodgkin lymphoma are NLPHL.
 It's more common in older people but can occur in young people.

 The main difference between this type and classical Hodgkin lymphoma is that in the nodular lymphocyte predominant type there are very few Reed-Sternberg cells.
 But there are other abnormal cells that doctors call popcorn cells.

 This type of Hodgkin lymphoma is often only in one group of lymph nodes when it is diagnosed (localised disease).
 It tends to be slower growing than classical Hodgkin lymphoma and the treatment is different.